 Eliminate reliance on memorization.
 Good mechanics know they don't know everything, but they know how to look up the answer when they need it.
 In order to do that, a good mechanic needs to be trained from the beginning on how to rely on information resources.
 Only BBI writes and publishes a manual for professional bicycle mechanics (Barnett's Manual DX).
 The manual is the heart of our training program, and it will become the most frequently used tool on your workbench.
-It's nearly 10,000 pages long, and includes over 6,500 hi-res color photos.
+It's over 11,000 pages long, and includes over 10,000 hi-res color photos.
 Two things our students never need to worry about is whether they'll be able to remember everything they were shown or whether they did enough note taking during class!

 Our Instructional Approach